tinkerhubcet/Idea-Tank/Robotics/Ball Catching Robot/README.md

-Construct a robot to catch a ball thrown at it.
+Construct a robot to catch a ball thrown at it, and throw it back accordingly.